Cleveland, New York

 Cleveland is a village in Oswego County, New York, United States.
 The population was 750 at the 2010 census.
-The Village of Cleveland is located at the eastern boundary of the Town of Constantia on NY Route 49.
+The village is located at the eastern boundary of the town of Constantia on NY Route 49.

 History

-The Village of Cleveland was incorporated in 1857.
+The village of Cleveland was incorporated in 1857.
 Much of the 19th century industry was based on glass manufacturing from the Cleveland Glass Company and the Union Glass Company.

 During its existence, the New York Ontario and Western Railway ran through Cleveland.
 Some say the town is named after Cleveland, England and other claim it is named after James Cleveland, an early settler.

 In 2007, over one hundred village residents signed a petition to dissolve the village.
 The petition was rejected on technical grounds, but the village board formed a committee to study the implications of dissolution and alternatives, including increased efficiency via intermunicipal cooperation.

 The St. James' Church was listed on the National Register of Historic Places in 1996.